The Washington County Board of Commissioners follows these meeting procedures in accordance with the County Charter as revised by the voters in 2008.

 The Board's formal meetings typically include the following elements:

-1. Call to Order: At the start of the meeting, the Chairman (or Vice Chair) of the Board will call the meeting to order.
+- Call to Order: At the start of the meeting, the Chair (or Vice Chair) of the Board will call the meeting to order.

-4. Public Hearings: The Board will generally conduct all public hearings before regular agenda items.
-Special rules regarding testimony and time limits may be established by the Board at the start of the hearing.
+- Public Hearings: Special rules regarding testimony and time limits may be established by the Board at the start of the hearing.

-5. Regular Agenda Items: Regular agenda items are also known as "action" items and will follow the public hearings.
-These items are less formal than the public hearings but still provide the public the opportunity to comment on the proposed actions.
+- Regular Agenda Items: Regular agenda items are also known as “action” items.
+These items are less formal and are not public hearing items but still require the Board to take individual action on them.

-6. Second Opportunity for Oral Communications (for non-agenda items): As noted above, this is the second opportunity for the public to address the Board if more than 2 minutes are needed.
+- Second Opportunity for Oral Communication (for any items not scheduled for public hearing): As noted above, this is the second opportunity for the public to address the Board if more than two minutes are needed.
 This opportunity is time-limited to 5 minutes per individual and 10 minutes per topic.
 The maximum time for Oral Communication is 30 minutes.